ckeditor/ckeditor4-docs/docs/guide/dev/features/emoji/README.md

 ## Emoji Demo

-See the ["Mentions and emoji" sample](https://sdk.ckeditor.com/samples/mentions.html) that shows an example of emoji used together with the mentions feature.
+See the ["Mentions, Tags and Emoji" sample](https://sdk.ckeditor.com/samples/mentions.html) that shows an example of emoji used together with the mentions feature.

 ## Related Features